MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/review-macros.md

 ## Reporting

-Macros execution is logged in a table in Dataverse that is utilized for troubleshooting purposes.
-You can use the [msdyn_macrosession](../develop/reference/entities/msdyn_macrosession.md) table to create reports that capture metrics such as macro usage in a given time frame or success and failure rate.
+Macro runs are logged in the [msdyn_macrosession](../develop/reference/entities/msdyn_macrosession.md) table.
+You can use this table to create reports that capture metrics such as macro usage in a given time frame or success and failure rate.